4awpawz/buster/README.md

 ### ignore
 `buster <sub command> [-i|--ignore] <'path/to/file[,path/to/file,...]'> <ods>`

-Requires a list of one or more comma separated *paths to files* to ignore.
+Requires a *quoted* list of one or more comma separated *paths to files* to ignore.

 Supports *globs* and *wildcard* characters patterns.